PyPylia/Banish/README.md

 Controls what percentage of players need to vote on someone before they get banished.

 ### Admin - Cruel mode
 When enabled, the banished player spawns on the nether roof instead, making it even harder (although technically not impossible) to escape.
+To allow for players to actually escape without exploits, while enabled magma cubes will drop glowstone occasionally.